garrandall/popular-music-data/tracks/homegrown-honey-darius-rucker.md

 Baby you’re just so homegrown

-Ooh baby, baby, baby
+Ohbaby, baby, baby
 You’re driving me crazy, crazy, crazy
 I’m a long way away from where I’m from
 But baby you feel like home

-Ooh, I dig the way that you move
+Oh I dig the way that you move
 You shake it down to your roots
 Did your momma teach you how to do that thing you do Yeah, nothing sweeter than wild